Interlock-Security/Interlock/README.md

 - Goto http://webinix.me and download latest release Webinix library.

 ## Build from source - Windows
-- [ ! ] Boost for Windows is already embedded with this repository, no action needed.
 - [ ! ] Microsoft Visual Studio 2017 is not supported.
 - Windows SDK 10x.
 You can download it from http://microsoft.com
 - Microsoft Visual Studio 2019.